 “… It’s a huge investment to go from a standard office building and turn it into one of these buildings and to then be able to lease it out.
 But there is definitely an appetite for investors to do it and there are investors currently doing it and the more these projects succeed the more you will see others looking to see if they too can continue this business plan,” Wolfe advises.

-The attorney’s at Skoloff & Wolfe have a successful track record in assisting commercial property owners with property tax savings on the New Jersey waterfront.
+The attorneys at Skoloff & Wolfe, P.C. have a successful track record in assisting commercial property owners with property tax savings on the New Jersey waterfront.
+Results may vary depending on your particular facts and legal circumstances.
 If you’re interested in learning more about our commercial property due diligence services or property tax appeals call 973.992.0900 today.